laozhou-in-germany/Chens_LMS_Public/docs/docs/ref1_create_new_notes.md

 3. Use shortcut `Ctrl + Q` [^1] [^4]
 4. Use buttons on the dashboards or on the notes [^1] [^2] [^3]
 5. Right-click the note folder [^1]
-6. Click on the day or week on the Calendar panel [^3]
+6. Click on the day or week on the Calendar pane [^3]

 [^1]: Plugin Templater required